ainephelan/ainephelan.github.io/_posts/2019-03-15-the-gender-gap.md

 ![gender_head](https://raw.githubusercontent.com/ainephelan/ainephelan.github.io/master/images/gender_head.png)

 The data has been cleaned already.
-We do a quick check to confirm the data is complete and in a usable format.
+I do a quick check to confirm the data is complete and in a usable format.

-There are no missing values, and our percentages are all of data type `float`, which is perfect for our use.
+There are no missing values, and the percentages are all of data type `float`, which is perfect for my purposes.

 <img src="https://raw.githubusercontent.com/ainephelan/ainephelan.github.io/master/images/gender_datatype.png" alt="drawing" width="400px"/>